Passer au contenu

 Muscles worked

-, abdominals, hip flexors, forearms.
+Abs, hip flexors, forearms.

 Execution

-4. Avoid excessive swinging motions.
+4. Avoid excessive swinging movements.

-Tips : Don't focus on speed—prioritize precision and control.
+Tips: Don't focus on speed; prioritize precision and control.

 Muscles worked